 - Mushrooms - any blend of mushrooms will work for this recipe!
 White button, baby bella, crimini, portabella - all are great options!
 Be sure to wipe the mushrooms clean with a damp paper towel as opposed to running them under water.
 This will keep them from getting soggy and help them brown better.
 The mushrooms you add to your ground beef should be chopped to the consistency of ground meat.

-- Seasonings – I like to enhace the flavor of the beef with some worcestershire sauce and Montreal steak seasoning.
+- Seasonings - I like to enhance the flavor of the beef with some Worcestershire sauce and Montreal steak seasoning.
 Feel free to use the seasonings that sound good to you!

 - Cheese - baby Swiss cheese has smaller holes, which I find easy to work with when melting the cheese on top of a burger patty.